michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-10-19-delta-rs-minio-time-travel.md

   caption: "Local Time Travel experiments using Delta-RS with MinIO, Azurite, and Databricks SQL."
 ---

 <a id="toc" class="visually-hidden"></a>

+{% capture intro_md %}
 Introduction
 {: .md-h1-intro}

+# 🕓 The Concept of Time Travel
+{: .intro .intro-content .fly-in .fly-in-delay-3}

+In Delta Lake, Time Travel means you can read a table as it existed at any earlier point, without restoring backups or duplicating datasets.
+It’s enabled by Delta’s ACID transaction log (the _delta_log folder next to my Parquet files), which records every commit as an immutable, ordered sequence.
+{: .intro .intro-content .fly-in .fly-in-delay-3}

 # Time Travel with Delta-RS: Local Experiments with MinIO, Azurite, and Databricks
+{: .intro .intro-content .fly-in .fly-in-delay-3}

 - Context on Delta Lake and why “Time Travel” matters.
 - Mention my focus on local experimentation using **MinIO (HTTPS)** and **Azurite (HTTPS)** — avoiding reliance on cloud-hosted services&mdash;_to avoid unnecessary costs associated with cloud compute for most developement and experimentation work._
 - Note that this work complements my earlier projects on Parquet ingestion, Delta-RS integration, and Azure emulation.
-{: .indent-md}
+{: .indent-md .fly-in .fly-in-delay-3}

-## 🕓 The Concept of Time Travel
-In Delta Lake, Time Travel means you can read a table as it existed at any earlier point, without restoring backups or duplicating datasets.
-It’s enabled by Delta’s ACID transaction log (the _delta_log folder next to my Parquet files), which records every commit as an immutable, ordered sequence.
+{% endcapture %}

+{% include section.html class="bg-photo-tt" content=intro_md %}

 __Versioned Parquet snapshots__
 Each commit produces a new table version (v0, v1, v2, …).
 A version is just a logical snapshot composed of the Parquet files that were added or removed in that commit.
 Delta uses small JSON (and periodic checkpoint) files to describe which data files are active for each version.
+{: .fly-in .fly-in-delay-3}

 __ACID guarantees__
 The transaction log enforces atomicity, consistency, isolation, and durability.
 Readers see a consistent snapshot (no partial writes), writers don’t corrupt the table if they fail midway, and concurrent operations serialize into clean versions.
+{: .fly-in .fly-in-delay-3}

 __Schema enforcement & evolution__
 The log also captures schema information.
 Delta can enforce the expected schema and, when configured, evolve it (e.g., add a column) in a controlled, versioned way.
 Time Travel lets you query before or after such changes.